pipecraft2/user_guide/doc/_build/html/_sources/quicktools.rst.txt

 .. note::

-  If found, sequences with any index combination will be outputted **when using paired indexes**.
+  **When using paired indexes**, then sequences with any index combination will be outputted to 'unnamed_index_combinations' dir.
   That means, if, for example, your sample_1 is indexed with *indexFwd_1-indexRev_1* and sample_2 with *indexFwd_2-indexRev_2*, then files with *indexFwd_1-indexRev_2* and *indexFwd_2-indexRev_1* are also written (although latter index combinations were not used in the lab to index any sample [i.e. represent tag-switches]).